biolink/biolink-model/docs/index.md

  * [FrequencyValue](types/FrequencyValue.md)  ([String](types/String.md))
  * [Integer](types/Integer.md)  (**int**)  - An integer
  * [IriType](types/IriType.md)  ([Uriorcurie](types/Uriorcurie.md))  - An IRI
+ * [Jsonpath](types/Jsonpath.md)  (**str**)  - A string encoding a JSON Path.
+The value of the string MUST conform to JSON Point syntax and SHOULD dereference to zero or more valid objects within the current instance document when encoded in tree form.
+ * [Jsonpointer](types/Jsonpointer.md)  (**str**)  - A string encoding a JSON Pointer.
+The value of the string MUST conform to JSON Point syntax and SHOULD dereference to a valid object within the current instance document when encoded in tree form.
  * [LabelType](types/LabelType.md)  ([String](types/String.md))  - A string that provides a human-readable name for an entity
  * [NarrativeText](types/NarrativeText.md)  ([String](types/String.md))  - A string that provides a human-readable description of something
  * [Ncname](types/Ncname.md)  (**NCName**)  - Prefix part of CURIE